ogame-tbot/TBot/README.md

   * `chmod +x ogamed`
 * Make TBot executable (*this is only required on first run or update*)
   * `chmod +x TBot`
-* Insert you credentials in settings.json
+* Insert you credentials in instance settings file
   * Under "Universe" type your universe name **with leading capital letter**, i.e.: Andromeda, Bellatrix etc...
   * Under "Language" type your universe community code.
 You can find it by logging to your account and analyzing the url, such as s161-us.ogame.gameforge.com => us
 * Configure the bot by editing all settings.json fields